laravel/docs/valet.md

     valet secure laravel

-To "unsecure" a site and revert back to serving its traffic over plain HTTP, use the `unsecure` command:
+To "unsecure" a site and revert back to serving its traffic over plain HTTP, use the `unsecure` command.
+Like the `secure` command, this command accepts the host name that you wish to unsecure:

     valet unsecure laravel